Marine Science Semester

-The Bowdoin Marine Science Semester (BMSS) is an immersion experience in marine field work, lab work, and independent research open to sophomores, juniors, and seniors from Bowdoin and other colleges, who are interested in marine biology, biology, biochemistry, chemistry, earth and oceanographic science, and environmental studies. *Students will take four courses sequentially in three-to-four week modules taught at the Bowdoin Marine Laboratory and Coastal Studies Center in Harpswell, Maine.
+The Bowdoin Marine Science Semester (BMSS) is an immersion experience in marine field work, lab work, and independent research open to sophomores, juniors, and seniors from Bowdoin and colleges participating in the *Twelve College Exchange.
+Students take four courses sequentially in three-to-four week modules taught at the Bowdoin Marine Laboratory and Coastal Studies Center in Harpswell, Maine.
 The module style allows for continuity of laboratory and field research.

 Emphasizes the fundamental biological processes operating in near and off-shore pelagic environments, including the factors that drive primary production and the structure and function of food webs.
 It will also review basic physical oceanography: the major ocean current systems, the physical structure of the water column, and coastal dynamics.
 Field trips to Harpswell Sound, Casco Bay, and the greater Gulf of Maine will introduce students to the methods and data of biological oceanography.
 Taught in residence at the Bowdoin Marine Laboratory, Coastal Studies Center.
 (Same as Environmental Studies 2231.)
-Prerequisite: Biology 1102, or 1109 and a course in mathematics, or permission of the instructor.
-(Biological Oceanography is an upper level elective for the biology major and counts as nan elective for the earth and oceanographic sciences and environmental studies at Bowdoin.)
+Prerequisite: Biology 1102, or Biology 1109 and Mathematics 1000 or higher.
+(Biological Oceanography is an upper level elective for the biology major and counts as an elective for the earth and oceanographic science major and environmental studies coordinate major at Bowdoin.)

 2. Biology 2232 a.
 MCSR.
 Benthic Ecology.
 David Carlon.

 Explores the physical and biological processes that organize benthic communities in temperate and tropical environments.
 Field exercises will demonstrate the quantitative principles of marine ecological research, including robust design of field surveys and experiments.
 Students will directly participate in an intertidal monitoring study designed to detect long-term changes in the Gulf of Maine.
 A trip to Baja California will introduce the structure and function of tropical systems.
 Taught in residence at the Bowdoin Marine Laboratory, Coastal Studies Center.
 (Same as Environmental Studies 2232.)
-Prerequisite: Biology 1102, or 1109 and a course in mathematics, or permission of the instructor.
-(Benthic Ecology counts as an elective for the biology major and the environmental studies at Bowdoin.)
+Prerequisite: Biology 1102, or Biology 1109 and Mathematics 1000 or higher.
+(Benthic Ecology counts as an elective for the biology major and the environmental studies coordinate major at Bowdoin.)

 3. Biology 2330 a.
 MCSR.
 Marine Molecular Ecology & Evolution.
 Sarah Kingston.

 Features the application of molecular data to ecological and evolutionary problems in the sea.
 Hands on laboratory work will introduce students to sampling, generation, and analysis of molecular data sets with Sanger-based technology and Next Generation Sequencing.
 Lectures, discussions, and computer-based simulations will demonstrate the relevant theoretical principles of population genetics and phylogenetics.
 A class project will begin a long-term sampling program, that uses DNA barcoding to understand temporal and spatial change in the ocean.
 Taught at the Bowdoin Marine Laboratory, Coastal Studies Center.
 (Same as Environmental Studies 2233.)
-Prerequisite: Biology 1102, or 1109 and a course in mathematics, or permission of the instructor.
-(Marine Molecular Ecology and Evolution is a group 3 core course for the biology major and counts as an elective for environmental studies at Bowdoin.)
+Prerequisite: Biology 1102, or Biology 1109 and Mathematics 1000 or higher.
+(Marine Molecular Ecology and Evolution is a group 3 core course for the biology major and counts as an elective for the environmental studies coordinate major at Bowdoin.)

 4. English 2802 c.
 Writing about the Coastal Environment.
 Russ Rymer.